Various contraceptives lying on a wooden table. © GIZ / Florent Banissa

 Context

-They usually then have fewer children and wait longer to have them.
-Such demographic changes have a direct impact on poverty reduction, food security, the provision of infrastructure, environmental protection and climate change mitigation.
+These demographic changes influence global challenges such as poverty reduction, food security, the provision of infrastructure, environmental protection and climate change mitigation.

 Objective